Oschart/FLoBC/scripts/spawn/README.md

 - -n: for number of validators
 - -t: for number of trainers
 - -p: path for the directory that will include the light client folders

+#### You don't need to specify -p if you'll use the lightclient directory and the backend directory in the root